angrymonkeycloud/CloudMate/README.md

 ## Highlights

-* Compiple and merge multiple files, and multiple file formats in a singe file.
+* Compiple and distribute singe or multiple files to a single or multiple output
-* JSON configuration.
-* Easy configuration no matter how advanced the requirements are.
+* Create advanced configuration with simple JSON configuration file, no coding required.
-* No need to add this package into the project package dependencies.
+* No need to add the package into the project package dependencies, just install it globally.

 ## Getting started